HarithAl-Obaidi/Variant-Calling-WGS-Pipeline/README.md

 * samtools - version 1.13 - package used for various purposes, mainly to convert SAM file to a sorted BAM file.
 * GATK - version 4.5.0.0 - main package of pipeline, used for variant calling steps.
 Can be downloaded from GATK website.
 ### Files
 * genome reference file.
-UCSC hg38 reference file from from the iGenomes website is the one used but any reference file will work.
+Good one to use: UCSC hg38 reference file from from the iGenomes website.
+However any reference genome file will work.
 * genome.fa.fai file: can be produced using samtools command --> samtools faidx path/to/genome/reference/file
 * genome dictionary file (genome.dict): can be produced using samtools command --> samtools dict -o genome.dict path/to/genome/reference/file
 * dbSNP file(s).
-Multiple dbSNP files can be used, the one used for this pipeline is from https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0.
+Multiple dbSNP files can be used.
+Good file to use: https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0.
 File name is "homo_sapien_assembly38.dbSNP138.vcf"
 * dbSNP dictionary file: Can be produced using gatk command --> gatk IndexFeatureFile -I path/to/dbSNP/file
  ## Steps to using the pipeline:
 1. Download script.